Photonsters/anycubic-photon-docs/photon-common-issues.md

  Unplug the male connector to the mainboard and plug in a replacement, then plug in your USB key.
 If this fixes the problem, contact Anycubic for a replacement cable as it uses a special external mount.
 - If you have a small USB key, you can plug it directly to the mainboard for testing, I would not recommend it as permanent solution.
 - If the problem does not solve with replacement USB cable, then you might have a faulty mainboard.
 Contact Anycubic immediately for a replacement or new machine.
 Firmware updates will not solve the USB issue.

-TODO: Provide references for the problems, solutions and what happened to the user machines when these problems were found

 ## Error codes
 #### M_11820